 If you have multiple meals’ worth of pork left, try to freeze them separately.
 Don’t cut each portion into slices just yet, though.
 Keeping as much of the meat whole as possible will stop it from drying out when you reheat it.
 Wrap each meal-sized portion in plastic wrap or foil before freezing it, and make sure to let it thaw for a few hours or overnight before cooking it again.

 Balsamic Roasted Pork Tenderloin

 - 2 pounds boneless pork tenderloin

 - 1/4- cup STAR Extra Virgin Olive Oil

 - 3 tablespoons STAR Balsamic Vinegar of Modena

-- Lightly grease a roasting pan with cooking spray; place pork loin in roasting pan and set aside.
+- Preheat oven to 450°F. Lightly grease a roasting pan with cooking spray; place pork loin in roasting pan and set aside.

 - In a food processor, combine olive oil, balsamic vinegar, garlic cloves, rosemary leaves, salt and pepper; process for 2 to 3 minutes, or until thickened, and the consistency is that of a wet paste.

 - Spread 3/4 of the rub on all sides of the meat.
 Place in oven and cook for 10 minutes.
 Turn half way through cooking for even browning.